-The Clerk is the senior officer of the Council, and along with all other staff, is employed by the Council.
+The Clerk is the Proper Officer of the Council, and along with all other staff, is employed by the Council.
 All staff are employed under the terms of the employment contract negotiated between National Association of Local Councils (NALC) and the Society of Local Council Clerks (SLCC).

 The Clerk’s overall position is to carry out policy decisions of the Council.
 The Clerk will also advise the Council on aspects of Law and Procedure.
 The Clerk is not however, expected to be an expert on all matters and may seek advice as required.
 Neither is the Clerk legally qualified.
 The Clerk is answerable to the council as a whole and not to individual councillors.